-The Borough of Darlington covers an area of almost 200 square kilometres and has a population 106,000 of which approximately 90% live within the town of Darlington.
+The Borough of Darlington covers an area of almost 200 square kilometres and has a population of 100,800 of which approximately 90% live within the town of Darlington.
 The area outside the town is dominated by a rural landscape, with agriculture being both the historic and current primary industry.

-The town however, became one of the focal points of the industrial revolution, being the 'birthplace of the modern passenger railway'.
+The town however, became one of the focal points of the industrial revolution, being the 'birthplace of the railways'.
 This brought to Darlington both prosperity and a sudden growth in development within the structure of the town that is characteristic of Victorian landscapes.

 It is thanks to these Victorian forebears that Darlington has a living legacy of urban street trees, historic parks and wooded cemeteries that is the envy of many other towns.
 This includes South Park, established in 1849 when farmland was bequeathed to the town.
+The park contains much of the original Victorian features, many of which have been restored as part of a major restoration project recently completed.
 The park is now included in English Heritage's Register of 'Parks and Gardens of Special Historic Interest' and is referred to within the register as "a fine example of a mid-nineteenth century public park".
 This Tree Strategy has been developed with due regard to protecting the tree heritage we have in Darlington.